Investing for income in retirementJanuary 30th, 2013 by Dan Woodruff

 Many people consider property as an income source in retirement.
 This can be a good source of predictable income but does come with some downsides.
 You need to consider the hassles and costs associated with securing tenants.
 You should also think about your need for access to the capital since property can be difficult and costly to sell.
 Finally, there can be unexpected tax bills associated with property.

 If you have pension funds, you can continue to keep the money invested, while taking a flexible income in retirement.
 These products allow more flexibility than annuities but do cost more and mean greater risk with your capital.
+You can now access all of your pension funds from age 55 using flexible pensions (called uncrystallised funds pension lump sum – UFPLS).

 How we help people who are investing for income in retirement